This is a Dutch video about the death of Lodewijk van Deyssel in 1952.

 Will they become at least somewhat ‘old hat’ in a way somewhat similar to the old conformism against which they originated?

-De Nieuwe Gids had chosen its name to point that the older Dutch literary magazine De Gids had lost its avant garde position from when it had started in the early nineteenth century.
+De Nieuwe Gids had chosen its name to point out that the older Dutch literary magazine De Gids had lost its avant-garde position from when it had started in the early nineteenth century.
 However, the new magazine would eventually get into similar problems as the old Gids.

 Already in the 1890s, there were breaks in the ranks around De Nieuwe Gids.

-As the Dutch labour movement then arose, some artists wanted not only changes in art, but in the relations of power in society as well.
+As the Dutch labour movement then arose, some artists wanted not only changes in art, but in the relationships of power in society as well.

 While others, including Van Deyssel and the Kloos-Reyneke van Stuwe couple, did not.

 Still later, in the 1930s, fascism threatened life and freedoms, including artistic freedom.

 A millionaire, already in the 1920s one of the first Dutch fascists, and Ms Kloos-Reyneke van Stuwe’s biographer, Alfred Haighton, then influenced De Nieuwe Gids.

 By the time Haighton, then a SS member, died in 1943, De Nieuwe Gids dying soon after him, lacking Haighton’s money now, the magazine had become a nazi propaganda mouthpiece.